Level 1 Prepping & Preparedness

-Note: Level-1 preparedness is being prepared for a disruption that may last hours, days, or even up to one week.
+Note: Level-1 preparedness is being prepared for a disruption that may last hours, days, a week, or even up to two weeks.
 Most all “typical” disruptions will fit into this category and time frame.
 Surprisingly though, most people are not adequately prepared even for Level-1.
 Don’t let that be you…

 Stock Up On Consumable Supplies